agn453/HI-TECH-Z80-C/README.md

 read via Google Groups at
 https://groups.google.com/forum/#!topic/comp.os.cpm/V9Qwoc3--Ak - but
-since February 2024 you will need to access comp.os.cpm via a USENET provider to be able to post messages).
+since February 2024 you will need to access comp.os.cpm via a USENET provider to be able to post messages.

 --

-Tony Nicholson, Friday 15-Mar-2024
+Tony Nicholson, Tuesday 06-May-2025